CoderDebajyoti/Palindrome-Number-Checker-/README.md

 # Palindrome Number Checker

-This repository contains a simple C program to check if a given number is a palindrome.
+This repository contains a simple web-based application to check if a given number is a palindrome.

 ## What is a Palindrome?